-- numbness or tingling in your arms, legs, chest or belly
+- Numbness or tingling in the arms, legs, chest, or belly

 How do you diagnose mid-thoracic back pain?

-To diagnose mid-thoracic back pain, your physician will review your health history and perform a physical examination.
-They may also recommend imaging such as x-ray or MRI to assist in diagnosis.
+Because there are many different causes of middle back pain, your physician will review your medical history and perform a physical examination to help identify possible causes.
+Your doctor may also recommend diagnostic imaging, such as X-ray or MRI, to assist in diagnosing your pain.

 >> Click the icon in the lower right corner to view the magazine in full screen.
 About the Magazine HEALTHY + ACTIVE is designed and written by the team of spine specialists at Summit Orthopedics to provide everyday tips, tools, and expert advice to… Read More.